 Information about Vágar Airport

-The airport lies just beside the village Sørvágur in the western end of the runway and at the opposite end of the runaway lies lake Leitisvatn, which is the largest lake in the Faroe islands.
+The airport is situated on Vagar island in the western part of the country.
+Vágar Airport lies just beside the village Sørvágur.
+The western end of the runway lies only 400 metres from the nearest villas in Sørvágur.
+On the opposite end of the runaway lies lake Leitisvatn, which is the largest lake in the Faroe islands.
 The runway is 1799 metres.

 Vagar Airport was established during World War ll by the British Army.
 The runway has been extended since then and the facilities around the airport upgraded.
 A new terminal was inaugurated in 2014 with a tax free shop, restaurant, bar, resting area and a new arrival hall.